 Pinch Masu 100% Sea Water Salt

-5 tablespoons Seame Tahini
+5 tablespoons Eden OG Seame Tahini

 2 teaspoons vanilla